XuminGaoGithub/S-SSD/README.md

 ### Dataset

--We made indoor object detection dataset by ourself.
+-We made indoor object detection dataset by ourselves.
 The authors do not have permission to share data.

 ### Train